 Users of steel have mainly two sources of purchases: directly from steel producers or from trading and service companies.
 Traditionally, many large-scale users have bought directly from producers, while small and medium-sized users have often made use of trading and service companies.
 There is, however, a risk that producers will try to extend their direct sales, reducing the use of trading and service companies as agents.

 The Group is custom to rely primarily on its good and often long-term relations with customers and suppliers, and on the normal practices that have been established between the parties.
 There are specific agreements with some of BE Group’s larger customers and suppliers.

 BE Group depends on competent employees for its future development and success.
 The ability to recruit, retain and develop qualified employees and to be an attractive employer is important.
-The effect on the operations would be negative if key individuals were to quit and without it being possible to recruit suitable replacements.
+The effect on the operations could be negative if key personnel leave and suitable successor can not be recruited.
 BE Group has compiled a number of values that reflect the spirit of the Group and pervade its management.
 BE Group’s commercial competence is continuously developed through training and recruitment.
 Training efforts include broad programs aimed at many employees, as well as specialized solutions for individuals.

 In the event of defect products, some of the products that BE Group sells could cause personal injury or other harm, thereby incurring a risk of claims for damages in accordance with the product liability laws of the country concerned.
 BE Group has taken out the conventional liability insurance policies on its operations.